baens/blog.baens.net/content/posts/postgres-vault-dev-workspace.md

 # Seeding vault

+The next script we have is one that can seed vault with our configuration.
+This script will be setup to hit our docker-compose instance and write the needed configuration.
 The script to seed vault looks like this:

 ```bash
 #!/bin/sh